asseco-voice/laravel-stomp/README.md

 Due to the fact that Laravel doesn't save event headers to ``failed_jobs`` table, this package is circumventing this by storing headers as a part of the payload in ``_headers`` key.

+## Raw data

+If you wish to send event data in its raw format without Laravel wrappers, be sure to set the ``$sendRawData`` property on the event you're pushing to `true`.

+This will send only event data to broker.

+Additionally, you can add a ``public $rawData`` property to an event and fill it out with any payload.
+In case ``$rawData`` exists, it is the only set of data which will be dispatched to broker.

 ## Usage

 You can use library now like being native Laravel queue.